-Come discover a fun way to teach preschool numbers and counting with straws and toilet paper tubes.
-This simple, hands-on activity is the perfect preschool math activity.
+Discover a fun way to teach preschool numbers and counting with straws and toilet paper tubes.
+Simple, hands-on activity for preschool math!

 I guess I shouldn’t be surprised, considering we have 4 girls in the house but for some reason I was shocked.
 After the shock wore off I thought to myself, I can totally use those empty toilet paper rolls for something.

 I collected all the empty toilet paper rolls I could find in the house (it was a lot).
 As I was walking through the kitchen to put them down, I noticed a straw on the floor.
 The empty toilet paper rolls and straws could become a great activity for number recognition and counting objects!

 I love when a plan comes together like that!

 This Counting Straws Activity is SO easy to set up and put together.

 It took me about 5 minutes, and most of that time was spent collecting the toilet paper rolls.
 Grace had a great time with this activity and was playing with it for a good 20 minutes.

 Ok, I know you’re excited to get started.
 So, here we go…

 What You’ll Need

 The very first thing I did was clean up the toilet paper rolls a little bit.
 They had a few pieces of toilet paper still stuck to them.